Archive for the ‘Food Preservation’ Category

 Sigh… life is good…

 ETA: I forgot – the stock also contains several eggshells (from our chickens), a good dose of apple cider vinegar (it helps draw the minerals out of the bones and eggshells), and a couple of corn cobs for added flavor.
 It’s still simmering away, after about 20 hours!
 Soon I’ll strain it out into jars to cool.
 As it cools, the fat will rise to the top – if there’s a good amount of fat, I’ll scoop it off into another container to use as a cooking fat (otherwise I’ll just leave it as is).
 Then into the freezer the jars will go, just waiting to be pulled back out for some future meal!
-Snapshots from a typical Fall day on the farm

-Cheesemaking is kicking into high gear…we’re freezing a lot of chevre to enjoy later when the milking slows down, and here’s the beginning of a farmhouse cheddar:
+Cheesemaking is kicking into high gear?we’re freezing a lot of chevre to enjoy later when the milking slows down, and here’s the beginning of a farmhouse cheddar:

 I screwed up the last batch of beer and foolishly didn’t brew for a while.
 Our homemade beer (when it works, which it usually does) is much tastier than what we buy at the store, and ends up costing about half as much.